inspire4ward.com

 Imagine the Impact You Want to Leave Behind

 Picture this: years from now, when people think of you, what do you hope they’ll remember?
-It doesn’t have to be grand—it can be as simple as being the person who made others feel heard, or someone who brought positivity into people’s lives.
+It doesn’t have to be grand—it can be as simple as being the person who made others feel heard or brought positivity into people’s lives.
 Purpose often links to the impact we want to leave, whether it’s big or small.
-Just thinking about this can help you get a clearer sense of your own path.
+Just thinking about this can help you get a clearer sense of your path.

 Balancing Passion and Purpose